 Continue reading to learn more about how to file a lemon law claim and exercise your rights under California’s lemon law:

 If you believe you have purchased or leased a lemon vehicle, contact Neale & Fhima for a free phone or in-person consultation.
 We can assess your individual situation and explain how to file a lemon law claim.
 We represent claimants in Los Angeles, San Diego, San Francisco, and statewide.
-Our aggressive and experienced lemon law lawyers will not let you down!
-Call 888-407-2955 for a free consultation or send us a message online to request an appointment.
+Our aggressive and experienced and trusted lemon law lawyer will not let you down!
+Call 888-708-7013 for a free consultation or send us a message online to request an appointment.